-Like John the Baptist, when it appears that God is not meeting our expectations at our set time and manner, or that God is not using His power to do what we expect Him to do, in the way we expect Him to do it, and at the time we expect Him to do it, there is tendency for us to begin to cast away our confidence in the Person, Nature or Character of God.
+Like John the Baptist, when it appears that God is not meeting or fulfilling our expectations at our set time and manner, or it seems that God is not using His power to do what we expect Him to do, in the way we expect Him to do it, and at the time we expect Him to do it; there is tendency for us to begin to cast away our confidence in the Person, Nature or Character of God.

-The Jewish nation as a whole refused to accept Jesus as their Messiah and King at His first coming because He didn’t use His supernatural power to gratify their selfish desires and meet their wrong expectations.
+The Jewish nation refused to accept Jesus as their Messiah and King at His first coming because He didn’t use His supernatural power to gratify their selfish desires and meet their wrong expectations.

 God does not exist for our pleasures, to attend to our whims and caprices, or to gratify our lusts or selfish desires.
 Rather, we are created for God’s pleasure.
 It is therefore expected of us to yield or present ourselves to God as a living sacrifice for His pleasure (Rev. 4:11, Rom.
 12:1).

-The Scripture clearly states: “For of Him and through Him and to Him are all things, to whom be glory forever.
+Paul clearly states, “For of Him and through Him and to Him are all things, to whom be glory forever.
 Amen.”
 (Rom.
 11:36 NKJV).